rrherr/dash-template/README.md

 category_encoders==2.0.0
 ```

-Install those exact version of those packages in your virtual environment.
+4. [Activate the Pipenv shell](#activate-the-pipenv-shell).
+Then, install the exact versions of the packages you used in your pipeline.
 For example:

 ```
 pipenv install job==0.13.2
 pipenv install scikit-learn==0.21.3
 pipenv install category_encoders==2.0.0
 ```

-6. Copy the file `pipeline.joblib` into the `assets/` directory.
+5. Copy the file `pipeline.joblib` into the `assets/` directory.

-7. Edit the file, `pages/<pagename>.py`.
+6. Edit the file, `pages/<pagename>.py`.
 Add this code at the top, to load the pipeline.

 ```python
 from joblib import load
 pipeline = load('assets/pipeline.joblib')
 ```

-8. Add [Dash components](https://dash.plot.ly/dash-core-components) for inputs.
+7. Add [Dash components](https://dash.plot.ly/dash-core-components) for inputs.
 For example:

 ```python
 column1 = dbc.Col(